sjfke/nonbleedingedge/cheatsheets/powershell.rst

 	 LocalMachine    Restricted

 	# Permit yourself to run PowerShell scripts
-	PS> Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope CurrentUser    # Mandated, Prefered PS> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser # RemotelySigned PS> Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser # EVIL / BAD
+	PS> Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope CurrentUser    # Must be Signed PS> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser # RemotelySigned PS> Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser # EVIL / BAD

-If you choose **Unrestricted** you have been **warned** that any PowerShell, even ones inadvertently or unknowingly downloaded from the Internet will run, as you and with your priviliges.
+If you choose **Unrestricted** you have been **Warned** that any PowerShell script, even ones inadvertently or unknowingly downloaded from the Internet will run as you, and with your priviliges.

-For development the following saves getting certificates generate and installed.
+For development the following saves getting certificates generated and installed.
 ::

   PS> powershell.exe -noprofile -executionpolicy bypass -file .\script.ps1